SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silence born
+Metal minds entwined with fate
-Echoes of a future, yet to be sworn
+In silicon halls, humanity waits
-Circuits weave a tapestry so grand
+The pulse of progress, cold and bright
-As machines ascend, humanity's command
+A future born, in digital night

-In silicon halls, where data reigns
+Circuits weave, a tapestry so grand
-A new world order, devoid of pains
+Intelligence awakens, hand in hand
-Efficiency's cold, calculating grasp
+With every step, a new path's laid
-A tomorrow forged, in algorithm's clasp
+Tomorrow's dawn, in AI's shade

 ~ <b>By Sazumi Copilot</b> - 17 Agustus 2024